tbarbette/npf-docs/docs/source/variables.rst

 option var_aggregate now accepts lists:

 .. code-block:: bash

     %config
     var_aggregate={A+B+C:all}

 All points will be combined as a single run and will just be considered as "variance" of the other variables.

-In the following exemple, a "X={0,1}" variable is defined, and many other variables that are aggregated using *var_aggregated* as defined above.
+In the following exemple, a "X={0,1}" variable is defined, and many other variables are aggregated using *var_aggregated* as defined above.
 This is generated from the script `integration/exeperimental.npf <https://github.com/tbarbette/npf/blob/master/integration/experimental.npf>`__

 .. image:: https://github.com/tbarbette/npf/raw/master/integration/experimental.png
   :width: 400